haraldnagel/raspberrypi-notes/InitialConfiguration.md

 Initial Login
 ---
 Upon first boot, you'll want to log into the Raspberry Pi with the "pi" login and the password you specified during configuration.
+If you didn't change the default password, it is: raspberry.
 Some steps you might take at this point:

 * Remote access is enabled, however by default the Raspberry Pi is configured to use DHCP.
 For headless Raspberry Pis, I like to configure a static IP address.
 This is done following the same steps as in Debian:
 	1. Edit `/etc/network/interfaces` (I use `vi`.
 By default, `nano` is installed and may be easier if you are unfamiliar with vi).